-9. Take the Tape Off at 3 Hours & Give it a Day to Set
+9) Take the tape off at 3 hours & Give it a day to set.

 In one of the videos, the lady said to take the tape off at 3 hours.
 This was a good idea because, one, I was able to make sure I didn’t miss anything from a bad tape job or something.
 But also, the epoxy didn’t have time to fully set yet, so I avoided accidentally gluing the tape to the faucet area lol.

-- Paint the countertop white
+- Paint the countertops white (this post)